 When to Call a Doctor After a Neck Injury

-You should seek medical care anytime you sustain any kind of neck injury or have any symptoms of a neck injury.
+You should seek medical care anytime you sustain any neck injury or have any symptoms of a neck injury.
 The symptoms of a neck injury may not present themselves right away, or you may think an injury is minor when, in fact, the injury is severe.
 For example, neck pain symptoms may not seem serious in the hours after an injury, but they may be serious.

 According to Mayo Clinic, you should seek care right away if you have: